shenwei356/kmcp/benchmarks/profiling/README.md

 - MetaPhlAn, mpa_v30_CHOCOPhlAn_201901 (?), 2019-01
 - Kraken, PlusPF (2021-05-17), 2021-05-17
 - Kraken, built with the genomes same to KMCP.
+- DUDes, built with the genomes same to KMCP.
+- SLIMM, built with the genomes same to KMCP.

 ## Datasets